paulohy/OptimumKinematics-Help/docs/2_Quick_Start/A_Launching_the_Application.md

 ﻿---
-Title: Licensing
+Title: Launching the Application
-summary: This section contains the details regarding the licensing of OptimumKinematics (with and without the Forces Module).
+summary: This section contains the information about the Graphical User Interface and how to manage projects.
 authors:
     - Pedro Brasil
 date: 2019/8/28